grifdev26/interviewprep/lightbox/userpostapi/README.md

 ```bash
 docker volume rm pgdata
 ```
-And then re-run the docker run to recreate the PostgresSQL Server container
+And then re-run the docker run to recreate the PostgreSQL Server container

 ### Setup the local environment to run API Server